|

 that director Paul Verhoeven never even considered making her plausible; she's

-mystique that she comes off as.
-And so when Douglas' character reacts off of her
+mystique that she comes across as.
+And so, when Douglas' character reacts to her

 and the plot-driven peril he finds himself in, it never becomes particularly